c-blake/hldiff/README.md

 `hldiff` may be the only way (at present) to highlight diff output that does not make users wait longer on already slow jobs.

-Here is a table of several reproducible timing experiments with logs saved to a RAM filesystem (Linux tmpfs) on an Intel i6700k.  hldiff is PGO-gcc compiled highlighting its own history as a test program.  `diff-so-fancy` is vsn 1.3.0 running under gcc-10.2 compiled perl-5.32.0.
+Here is a table of several reproducible timing experiments with logs from the mentioned newest commit to the beginning of time saved to a RAM filesystem (Linux tmpfs) on an Intel i6700k.  hldiff is PGO-gcc compiled highlighting its own history as a test program.  `diff-so-fancy` is vsn 1.3.0 running under gcc-10.2 compiled perl-5.32.0.
 Times are in seconds.
 | Source   | Newest Commit |  Bytes     | git log -p  | hldiff | diff-so-fancy |
 | :------- | :-----------: | :--------: | :---------: | :----: | -----------:  |
 | Linux    | ..71d8e5ff763 | 5124372488 |   731.48    | 122.45 |     1325.12   |